-Describe the organizational structure, capabilities, and competencies of the applicant and other key partners, including how the organization is positioned to provide transitional and clinical services throughout the entire reentry process from pre-release to post-release.
+Describe the organizational structure, capabilities, and competencies of the applicant and other key partners, including how the organization is positioned to provide training and technical assistance, including the full administration of subawards to community-based organizations and faith-based institutions providing transitional services throughout the entire reentry process from pre-release to post-release in the community.
+Please include region-specific, gender-specific, and population-specific examples that promote the applicant's expertise.